 Run the numbers

 Double-check that the rent payment will be greater than the mortgage and expenses so that you will have positive monthly cash flow from the property.
-This can be a complicated process, so we have more in-depth information on calculating and predicting rental cash flow here.
+This can be a complicated process, so we have more in-depth information on calculating and predicting a rental’s cash flow here.

-Ask the owner for the security deposit & documentation on any other agreements
+Ask for the security deposit & documentation on any other agreements

 The security deposit is important because if you don’t have it, you could end up having to front the money yourself at the end of the lease.
 Ensure that the closing statement transfers both the record and money of security deposits to avoid this.
 Having documentation of any other agreements that the tenant and owner have entered could also save you from a lawsuit or issue you didn’t even know about.